No fancy-schmancy here! In fact, they compared my cooking to canned goods!

 After I had spent hours on a slow-cooked, wine macerated, herbs enhanced, spoon-tender beef stew with perfectly al dente pasta and the dish gets compared to canned goods.
 To be fair, apparently, the comment was meant as a compliment!

-As such, I present to you Nigella’s original recipe:
+I present to you Nigella’s original recipe:

 Pictures of my Nigella Boyardee creation: